-As young people face the realities of life, they need life skills to function confidently and competently for successful living.
+As young people face the realities of life, they need life skills to function confidently and competently for successful lives.

 Essential life skills are broader skills for teenagers to solve problems, protect themselves, improve their health, and form positive relationships.

-Good life skills contribute to the prevention of drug abuse, sexual violence, teenage pregnancy, HIV/AIDS, and suicide3.
+Good life skills contribute to the prevention of substance abuse, sexual violence, teenage pregnancy, HIV/AIDS, and suicide in kids2.